AC is not working inspection

 Common reasons for this to happen:

-Although a malfunction in any part of your AC system can cause it to underperform or stop working altogether, there are certain issues that are common culprits.
+Although a malfunction in any part of your AC system can cause it to underperform or stop working altogether, certain issues are common culprits.
 Low refrigerant is a common concern.
 However, since the refrigerant is recycled through the air conditioning system, the most likely way it can be lost is through a leak in one of the parts.
 Simply replacing the refrigerant will not solve the root of the problem.

 The most frequent causes of a faulty air conditioning unit are: